50 Questions To Ask Before Hiring A Corporate Film Makers In Delhi

 This question is mainly to understand whether the corporate film maker team that you are speaking with can work in other parts of the globe/country if needed, or not.
 Usually video production is a very local business and moving to other locations and being mobile is an expensive process.

-Corporate film makers usually avoid moving to different geographies.
+Corporate film companies or makers usually avoid moving to different geographies.
 They might do it in certain cases, but you’ll have to see how much it costs you to get them moving to a new place, and get them to shoot from there.

 49. What is your core expertise?